jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 ![1st-example](./images/project-participation.png)

-where the specific case of the Hércules project is illustrated highliting the participants.
+where the specific case of the Hércules project is illustrated highliting the participants (Izertis and WESO).

 As far as the different profiles and roles of a person are concerned, the next figure illustrates how a single person can play different roles: